design-automation-edu/urban-prototyping-2018/zi_han/iteration3c.md

+# Iteration 3 Regularized Grid with Primary and Secondary Roads (Bent and Heterogeneous)

 ## Iteration C
 In this iteration, a standard tower typology is explored to investigate its efficiency, should developers be interested to build a tower without a central courtyard.